anamer/core/README.md

-Cloud9 3.0 SDK for Plugin Development
+Cloud9 3.0 SDK for Plugin Development (WR BRANCH)
 =======================================

 This is the core repository for the Cloud9 v3 SDK.
 The SDK allows you to run a version of Cloud9 that allows you to develop plugins and create a custom IDE based on Cloud9.